TET-assisted pyridine borane sequencing

 TET-assisted pyridine borane sequencing or TAPS is a laboratory technique in epigenetics for high-throughput profiling of DNA methylation at a single base-pair resolution.
 It uses a two-step enzymatic conversion of methylated cytosines, 5mC and 5hmC, to uracil which is read as a thymine after sequencing.
 Due to direct conversion of methylated bases, TAPS is a mC-to-T chemistry unlike traditional method such as bisulfite sequencing or EM-Seq which are C-to-T chemistries and convert unmethylated cytosines.
 The enzymatic conversion mitigates DNA damage and degradation and direct conversion improves the sensitivity and specificity of DNA methylation profiling.

 History

 TAPS was developed by Chunxiao Song and Benjamin Schuster-Böckler and their groups affiliated with Ludwig Cancer Research at the University of Oxford in 2019 and published in Nature Biotechnology.
-TAPS is patented in US and its technology is licensed to Exact sciences and its exclusive partner Watchmaker Genomics.
+TAPS is patented in US and its technology is licensed to Exact Sciences Corporation and its exclusive partner Watchmaker Genomics.